CirroBuild/FrostiDocs/blog/2022-01-03-two-year-journey-raising-15m-venture-capital.md

 open source startups such as Seedcamp to invest as well.
 In March 2020, we raised \$2m overall, which kicked things off.

-We had just launched the open source version of QuestDB and we wanted to let developers know about it to gather feedback.
+We launched an open source version of QuestDB and we wanted to let developers know about it to gather feedback.
 We had just implemented SIMD instructions to run fast SQL queries and released a live demo including a dataset of 1.6 billion rows with SQL queries that could be executed in milliseconds<sup>[1]</sup>.

 ## Joining Y Combinator